computersarecool/dotemacs/README.md

 > It's awesome

-## What this repo does
+## What this repo does:
 This repo configures [Emacs](https://www.gnu.org/software/emacs/).
 This README also serves as a place to take notes on different mode usages and list modes that I am planning to explore more in the future.

 ## Tested on:
 - Linux
 - Windows

-## How to use this repo
+## How to use this repo:
-Clone the repo to a user's home directory.
-Then start Emacs.
+- Clone the repo to a user's home directory
+- Start Emacs.

 ### Notes on modes:
 #### neotree